Guidance for UK businesses on rules for selling services to Norway.

 If you’re a UK business providing services in Norway, you’ll need to follow Norwegian regulations about:

 - getting an authorisation or a licence to provide a service

 - EEA nationality requirements which could prevent you from providing services in some sectors

 The Norwegian e-government portal for service providers can help you to:

 - check what you need to know about providing services in Norway

 Consider appointing an English-speaking lawyer in Norway to help you comply with specific regulations.

-To find out if these apply to you, contact the appropriate competent authority.
+To check if EEA nationality requirements apply to you, contact the appropriate competent authority.